 How 3D Printing Works?

-Below is the basic process and the step-by-step explanation of how a 3D printer works.
+Below is the basic 3D printing process and the step-by-step explanation of how a 3D printer works.

 1. Laser Source: First and foremost, a laser source emits a laser beam.
 This laser beam helps to solidify the liquid material to form the final three-dimensional object.

 2. The Elevator: The main function of this elevator is to help lay the layers.
 This elevator moves up and down thereby raising and lowering the platform in order to help lay the layers of object

 3. Vat: The vat is a vessel like structure which contains or stores the liquid material.

 4. Layered Parts: This is the actual 3D printed object that is created when the material is deposited one-by-one or in layers on top of each other

 5. Material: The material (called resin in case of SLA and DLP printers) is the substance which is used to create an object.
 There may be different forms of resins used such as tough resin, dental resin, flexible resin, etc. Other printers like FDM & SLS use different materials.
 Today, a lot of different materials are used in 3D printing.
 Some of the materials used in 3D printing include gold, silver, ceramics, biomaterials and food.

 The last step in the 3D printing process.
 When the printer comes to a halt, the print must be removed from the bed.
 This process varies depending on the technology used.
 In case of resin 3D printing, the resin material, at first, has to be allowed to drained into the resin tank.
 Once the part does not drip the liquid material, the part is passed through the washing and curing station where the excess material is washed in Iso Propyl Alcohol (IPA) and the part is cured in a UV chamber to increase its strength.
 Kindly ensure you are using gloves and a mask at all times as the resin materials are toxic and you should not inhale these fumes that are generated during the printing process.